bropple/PiSynth/README.md

 https://ccrma.stanford.edu/~craig/articles/linuxmidi/alsa-1.0/alsarawmidiin.c

 Current Status:
-The YM3438 is fully playable in either MIDI keyboard or GPIO button mode, with several presets to choose from.
+The YM3438 is fully playable in MIDI keyboard mode with several presets to choose from.
+3 GPIO buttons are used for menu navigation.
+GPIO input for note playback is depreciated.
+May bring back as an option later, but the code is still here to do it.

 An alarm "song" can also be automatically played back.
 The SN76489AN is non-functional at this time.

 A clock function displays the current date and time on the LCD display.
 An alarm can be set using only the hardware buttons.